 The square wave is slightly more interesting because it does contain odd harmonics.
-When we say odd harmonics, we literally mean odd numbers; the 3rd, 5th, 7th multiple, and so on.
+When I say odd harmonics, I literally mean odd numbers: the 3rd, 5th, 7th multiple, and so on.
 A square wave has a somewhat nasal quality to its raw sound.

 As you’d expect, a triangle wave looks like a row of triangles.
 It rises and falls in a series of straight lines with equal slopes.

 Triangle waves contain only odd harmonics, but they are weaker and decrease faster than with a square wave.
 Like a sawtooth wave, the triangle has a reed-like quality, but it’s much thinner in its fundamental state.

 I have covered the basic waveshapes, and it’s vital that you have some understanding of them.
 The best way to learn anything about music is to make it musical.
 So, I suggest you check out our article on the best free synth plugins, download one (or all), and start listening to the difference between waveshapes.